 I’ve never met a Shiny Brite I didn’t like as you can see from my twin dining room trees covered in them.

-Just some of my collection!
 I recommend scouring estate sales (I love looking in basements and garages) for these beauties.
 Prices have definitely increased recently but deals are still out there!

 Do you collect Shiny Brites or is a new collection in your future?